osherjacobs/LabWork_Findings/on-assumed-breach.md

 It is logically inconsistent because assumed breach does not claim that prevention always fails.
 It models what happens when it fails — which it does, reliably, against determined attackers.
 Research that stress-tests post-compromise detection is not invalidated by the existence of perimeter controls.
 It is made more necessary by their limitations.

+Those who have actually performed lateral movement in a real environment don't ask 'but how did you get admin?'
+They ask 'what did the pipeline see?

 Dismissing post-compromise research because the full kill chain wasn't demonstrated is like rejecting a medical study on heart attack treatment because the researchers didn't study how the patient developed atherosclerosis in the first place.
 The argument sounds technical.
 It isn't.
 It is a most curious demand for infinite regression dressed up as rigor.

 Furthermore, the irony is clear: publishing a full, novel execution chain from initial access to Domain Admin on a public forum would be labeled irresponsible disclosure by the very same people calling post-elevation research "incomplete."
 It is a rhetorical trap designed to keep the real detection gap unaddressed.